 Stepping up to 20% or more down payment unlocks insurable mortgages, where the lender handles insurance behind the scenes without passing fees to the borrower.
 However, these typically cap at a 25-year Amortization, which might result in slightly higher payments compared to extended terms.

-The five-year fixed rates here mirror the lowest insured options, hovering near 3.94%, while variables edge up to about 3.69%.
+The five-year fixed rates here mirror the lowest insured options, typically in the low-to-mid 4% range, while variables sit around 3.70%-4.20% as of early 2026.
 This category appeals to buyers with solid equity who want to avoid upfront costs.
 For realtors, it’s a sweet spot for mid-range buyers—educate them on how skipping the premium fee preserves cash for closing costs or renovations, turning a good deal into a great one.

 Uninsurable Mortgages: Stretch Further with Longer Amortizations

 For purchases with exactly 20% down, uninsurable mortgages open the door to 30-year amortizations, easing monthly Cash Flow.
-Fixed rates start around 4.24%, with variables more attractive at 3.95%.
+Fixed rates start around 4.49%-4.69%, with variables in a similar range as of early 2026.
 This extended timeline can significantly boost affordability, especially in high-cost markets like Toronto or Vancouver.

 Realtors, use this to your advantage: Clients often overlook how a longer amortization inflates their pre-approval without increasing down payment requirements.
 It’s a subtle nudge toward upsizing from a condo to a detached home, directly impacting your deal volume.